r-lib/marquee/cran-comments.md

-Major release with a lot of polish and support for rendering on all graphics devices.
+minor release with new features and bug fixes